pansapiens/scrapper/README.md

 This command will use the `find` utility to locate all files in the cache that were created more than 7 days ago.
 All such files will be deleted because the `find` utility accepts the `-delete` option.

 This is just an example of how you might deal with the scrapper's cache growing over time.
 You can come up with other strategies for this and implement them yourself.
-The main thing to remember is where Scrapper stores its cache data - it's in the `user_data/_res`.
+The main thing to remember is where Scrapper stores its cache data - by default it's in the `user_data/_res` directory.

 ### Using Scrapper
 Once the directories have been created and write permissions have been set, you can run Scrapper using the following command: